 Learning proper technique is important; you have to know what you’re doing so that you actually help the horse and don’t accidentally hurt him.
 Equissage was the first equine massage school.
 Now there are in-person and online certification programs across the country.

 With certificate in hand, it shouldn’t be hard to find horses to practice on, but then the tough part comes in building a business.

 When Mary first started out, she declared, “I am going to massage every horse in the world!”
 This might sound like a crazy idea, but with more than 20,000 people who have gone through Mary’s training program, her influence is spreading.

-This article originally appeared in the November/December 2017 issue of Young Rider magazine.
+This article about the career of an equine massage therapist originally appeared in the November/December 2017 issue of Young Rider magazine.
 Click here to subscribe!